 If you don’t want either of the two variants above, this one might be a perfect fit for you.
 With a self-hosted LMS you own a ready-made structure like a cloud-based LMS and can fully customize it.

 Why self-hosted LMS?

 Customization flexibility.
 Out-of-the-box solutions give no, or only limited, customization opportunities like branding and some basic options.
-With self-hosted LMS you have endless possibilities to make your own product:
+With self-hosted corporate learning management systems you have endless possibilities to make your own product:

 - Mix facilitated sessions with self-directed modules

 - Integrate webinars

 - Create custom automated emails, reporting and many more.

 Unlimited scalability and storage.
 Your own corporate eLearning management software allows you to put the data wherever you want and toss in additional servers without worrying about hitting a ceiling.

 Data safety.
 You own the database and get direct access to the learner database.
 It means more flexibility and less reliance on a third party.

 Your security standards.
 You can apply as much security as you want, including restricted access to specific IP blocks and 2-factor authentication.

 Lower total cost of ownership.
 Yes, a self-hosted LMS requires an initial investment, but it is more cost-efficient than paying forever, potentially spending thousands of dollars monthly as your learning programs grow in popularity.
 There is no completely free LMS for a small business.
 Even open-source solutions require further investments.